Giclée Printing - The High-Quality Printing Solution

 Don’t worry, we specialise in printing from all devices and modern day smartphones have superb cameras that produce a fantastic photo.
-To get the best from your panoramic photo using this process then we ideally need a 300dpi image.
+To get the best from your panoramic photo using this process then we ideally need an image between 150-300dpi.
 When printing onto canvas then this can be lower.
 Providing your image was taken on a device with a good camera whether it is your mobile device or the best DSLR camera we are sure your image will be fine and you will be happy with your print.

 We will mention that even though this printing process is of the highest quality we can only print the photos you supply us… So if they are out of focus for example then there is nothing the printing process can do to rectify this.
 We don’t want you to worry about your image though when ordering.
 So once it has passed through our online editing system and you have completed checkout, we will always then double check the file for size before print and let you know if there are any flags.

 If you are a professional photographer and would like the ICC profiles then just contact us and we can get these sent to you.